leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw5.md

-# HW5 - More data cleaning
+# HW5 - More data wrangling

 ## Q0 Correcting data format
 One of the students have had an issue loading data for a different class into R.